 Where quoted market prices are available in an active market, securities are classified within Level 1 of the valuation hierarchy.
 If quoted market prices are not available, then fair values are estimated by using quoted prices of securities with similar characteristics or discounted cash flows.
-As a practical expedient, fair value of alternative investments and stock and bond funds without quoted market prices, is determined using the net asset value (or its equivalent) provided by the fund assuming the Foundation can redeem its investment at the net asset value per share at December 31 or within a reasonable period of time.
 Such securities are classified as Level 2.
+There have been no significant changes in valuation techniques during the year ended December 31, 2016.

-The following table presents the fair value measurements of assets recognized in the accompanying statements of financial positions measured at fair value on a recurring basis and the level within the fair value hierarchy in which the fair value measurements fall at December 31, 2015 and 2014:
+The following table presents the fair value measurements of assets recognized in the accompanying statements of financial position measured at fair value on a recurring basis and the level within the fair value hierarchy in which the fair value measurements fall at December 31, 2016 and 2015: